abhijitnathwani/PyQuiz/README.md

 * ~~Confirm quit option~~
 * Resize Window as per question length. ( If somebody can help me with this, it'll be great!)

+## To Contribute to this project

+Check the (Contributing.md)[Contributing.md] file on how to contribute to this open source project.

 ## Glimpse of PyQuiz
 ![Welcome](https://user-images.githubusercontent.com/5513984/30362359-4807db3e-9879-11e7-9343-83af97459918.png)
 ![Main](https://user-images.githubusercontent.com/5513984/30362368-4cf98282-9879-11e7-86f9-d99b606ad373.png)